eliben/code-for-blog/2023/go-rag-openai/README.md

 Note: this may take several seconds because we're sending a large (> 3000 tokens) prompt to the LLM.

+Alternatively, in `cmd/gemini-rag` we have a Google Gemini-based rag tool with the same CLI.
+Note that its embeddings are incompatible with OpenAI's embeddings, so `--calculate` needs to be run separately and stored in a separate DB file.

 ----

 Exploring the chunks DB from the command-line: